 The three main objectives of baseball tryout drills are to:

-1. Provide you with real-time feedback on a player’s athletic capacity
+Provide you with real-time feedback on a player’s athletic capacity.

-2. Evaluate an athlete’s overall suitability for the team
+Next, evaluate the athlete’s overall suitability for the team.

 How to choose the best baseball tryout drills?